Young carer, daughter, budding paramedic

 ‘I have always found with my caring role that sometimes I am having to give up a lot of time to help my mum.’

 ‘If she’s unwell I will usually put my mum first and leave my schoolwork and coursework and see to it later.
-Before the pandemic, I would take days off school and sometimes change plans with friends so I could help her.’
+I take days off school and sometimes change plans with friends so I can help her.’

 ‘It has however brought me and my mum a lot closer.
 We have such a tight bond now.’